Hungry Happenings

 Want to really impress your family this Thanksgiving with a stunning loaf of bread?
 Make this soft and tender, three dimensional, Cheese Bread Turkey to place in the center of your dinner table.
 Everyone will be amazed!

-When I am asked to bring a loaf of bread to Thanksgiving dinner, I almost always use a simple recipe that makes a loaf that is loaded with pockets of extra sharp cheddar cheese and topped with crunchy bits of Parmigian Reggiano.
+When I am asked to bring a loaf of bread to Thanksgiving dinner, I almost always use a simple recipe that makes a loaf that is loaded with pockets of extra sharp cheddar cheese and topped with crunchy bits of Parmigiano Reggiano.
 It's so easy to make that I can have it in the oven in about 15 minutes so I usually bake it on Thanksgiving morning so it's incredibly fresh for dinner.

 My family loves it.

 So, when I found this amazing turkey baking pan from Nordic Ware, I knew I wanted to see if I could use it to make my favorite bread.
-I'm always thrilled when my thoughts turn into reality and this turkey shaped loaf of bread turned out just as I had imagined.
+I'm always thrilled when my thoughts turn into reality and this turkey-shaped loaf of bread turned out just as I had imagined.

-I doubled my usual quick cheese bread bread recipe so that I'd have enough batter to fill both halves of the turkey pan.
-The bread baked up over top edge of the pan which was perfect.
-I was able to cut off the domed parts of the bread, enjoy a nice snack, then sandwich the two halves of the turkey bread together with some cheddar cheese spread.
+I doubled my usual quick cheese bread recipe so that I'd have enough batter to fill both halves of the turkey pan.
+The bread baked up over the top edge of the pan which was perfect.
+I was able to cut off the domed parts of the bread, enjoy a nice snack, and then sandwich the two halves of the turkey bread together with some cheddar cheese spread.

 Now I can set the turkey on a platter in the center of our Thanksgiving dinner table and everyone will have a view of it from their seat.
 I can't wait to cut into it and serve slices along with the turkey and all the trimmings.